Ekimoth/react-global-piece/README.md

 ```

 ## Installation
-_Will be available on npm shortly_
+_Will be shortly available on npm_

 ## Usage
 ### `RootProvider`